 Red is the color of extremes.
 It stimulates, excites and inspires action.
 It is associated with love and joy, passion, sex, anger and rage.
 Spending some time to learn more about the color can unfold in a variety of ways.
 I'm calling their homework "Homeplay".
 There are a number of ways to play.
 Join us!

 1. The first is by simply being observant.
 Look for red in advertising logos, clothes, foods, in movies and television, internet posts, sports teams.
-Notice super hero, cartoons and mascots dressed in red.
+Notice super heroes, cartoons and mascots dressed in red.
 Listen for references to the color red in songs and in phrases and quotes.
 Look for references to red in other cultures, fairy tales and fables, religious and spiritual association.
 Be aware of how red is used in art - fine art, crafts, mandalas, mosaics, stained glass.

 "My mission is